Tuesday, January 10, 2012

 Favorite things about the trip include playing the concerts, the excellent orchestra full of outstanding musicians and wonderful people, the fabulous conductor, the interesting and delicious banquets that we had night after night, seeing a lot of the non-touristy parts of China in addition to some of the major sights, and getting to know some of the people who lived in all of the many different places we visited.
 But the highlight of each day for me was playing the concert.
 I love making music with these people.
 It was a wonderful experience that I would have enjoyed no matter where we were playing.

-A couple of the other orchestra members are blogging about our experience as well.
+A couple of the other orchestra members are blogging about our experiences as well.
 I've really enjoyed hearing about the trip from their perspective - it's very cool the way their memories enhance my own.
 Here are some links to those blogs:

 From "Symphony Now"